 Bocas Del Toro Panama Travel Guide

-Bocas del Toro "Isla Colón" International Airport (BOC) is the single airport directly serving the group of islands.
+Bocas del Toro "Isla Colón" International Airport (BOC) is the only airport directly serving the group of islands.
 It handles domestic flights.

 No direct international flights operate to BOC.
-International travelers must first fly into Tocumen International Airport (PTY) in The Capital of panama.
+International travelers must first fly into Tocumen International Airport (PTY) in Panama City.

 Dollar Flight Club and Skyscanner are good resources for flight deals.